The Idiot (opera)

 The Idiot (Идиот; Op.144, 1985), is a Russian-language opera by Mieczysław Weinberg after Fyodor Dostoyevsky's 1869 novel of the same name.
 The piece was given its world premiere at the National Theatre Mannheim, on 9 May 2013, conducted by Thomas Sanderling, followed by a recording on Pan Classics.

+The work gained high attention at the Salzburg Festival of 2024 when Polish Krzysztof Warlikowski directed it at the Felsenreitschule.
+Conductor was Lithuanian Mirga Gražinytė-Tyla.
+The reaction of the audience was enthusiastic.